 Your strong will and unique needs are a part of your very core.
 I will not diminish you by apologizing to others for your nature; I will help guide you toward behavior that requires fewer apologies.

-I vow to separate (as much as possible) my feeling about you from my feelings about myself.
+I vow to separate (as much as possible) my feelings about you from my feelings about myself.
 We are similar, but not the same person.
 You are not responsible for my errors, nor doomed to repeat them.

 Most of all, I commit to finding renewed patience for you every day.
 It can be hard, with a spirited child, to maintain the level of empathy a parent has for another child.
 But you deserve it, my little love.
 When your actions are frustrating, harmful, and hurtful they are showing me how you feel.
 I will meet you there, love you wherever you are, and help you through.